SURFING DOMINICAN REPUBLIC

 If you’ve paid to bring your surfboard or even your quiver to the Dominican Republic, it might be (God forbid) that you have a broken surfboard, or a ding to repair.
-Luckily, down at the surf beach and in Cabarete town itself, there are some really good guys doing first class repairs.
-If you are a Swell surf camp client, we will help get your board to the repair shop so you can be back riding your favorite surfboard in no time.
-Here’s a useful link to 2017 prices for surfboard carriage from all the major airlines https://magicseaweed.com/news/airline-baggage-charges-the-comprehensive-list/7316/There are many shops and shacks at the beach who will rent you a surfboard if you don’t want to pay to bring your own.
+Luckily, down at the surf beach and in Cabarete town itself, there are some really good guys doing first-class repairs.
+If you are a Swell surf camp client, we will help get your board to the repair shop so you can be back riding your favourite surfboard in no time.
+Here’s a useful link to 2017 prices for surfboard carriage from all the major airlines here are many shops and shacks at the beach that will rent you a surfboard if you don’t want to pay to bring your own.

 About the Money